-There was also a proposal of Ghaziabad Development Authority to extend the Hindon Elevated Road to UP Link road and connecting to the Mayur Vihar Link road.
+There was also a proposal of Ghaziabad Development Authority to extend the Hindon Elevated Road to UP Link Road and connecting to the Mayur Vihar Link road.
 The proposed connector road also built along the Hindon Canal.

-At present, pursuant to the judgement of the Allahabad High Court and interim order of the Supreme Court, the Company is not collecting toll from the users, However, in the event the toll is restored, the traffic and toll collections will be impacted by the above developments.
+At present, pursuant to the judgement of the Allahabad High Court and interim order of the Supreme Court, the Company is not collecting toll from the users, However, in the event the toll is restored, the traffic and toll collections will have some impact by the above developments which cannot be quantified currently.